Dermatology: Community Health

 A. Shadi Kourosh, MD, MPH, Director of Community Health in the Department of Dermatology, is committed to the promotion of diversity, patient advocacy, and solving public health problems for patients with skin disease.
 She developed the Skin Advocate iPhone app, a free iPhone application that connects patients with the appropriate non-profit advocacy organizations for their skin conditions.
 Dr. Kourosh also advocates for patients at the national level as the State Advocacy Leader for Massachusetts in the American Academy of Dermatology's delegation to Congress to protect medical research and affordable care for patients with skin disease.
 In addition to caring for patients at the Department of Dermatology's Boston location, Dr. Kourosh serves as the Dermatology Department's Director of Community Health and the staff dermatologist for the MGH Health Centers in Chelsea and Revere, increasing access to dermatologic care for underserved communities in the Boston area.
 During her training Dr. Kourosh received awards for Leadership in the specialty of Dermatology and for outstanding Professionalism and Humanism as a physician.
 She was recently awarded the Women’s Dermatologic Society’s Award for Community Advancement for the programs she has founded for the underserved patients of the Boston area.

-Dr. Kourosh is grateful for the mentorship of Dr. Ernesto Gonzalez who is a pioneer at Massachusetts General Hospital for his leadership in the areas of diversity and increasing access to underserved communities.
-His commitment to diversity caring for vulnerable patient populations is described in A League of His Own.
+Dr. Kourosh is grateful for the mentorship of Dr. Ernesto Gonzalez who is a pioneer at Massachusetts General Hospital for his leadership in the areas of diversity and increasing access to underserved communities He is committed to diversity caring for vulnerable patient populations.